sleepynut/Data-Structure-B1/README.md

   Find kth node from last
 - Problem: 49 \
   Find a node from given list where its position is sqrt(n);n is a number of nodes in such list
+- Problem: 53 \
+  Add numbers stored in 2 lists where each node represents the digit.
+The most significat bit will be in left-to-right alignment.
+The implementation should also account for the carry-on from each digit summation.